 By setting the Reg09[2] bit at logic-L, this WDT repeats a "wait" and "retry" cycle, that is so called a "hiccup" operation.
-At the first time a WDT event happens, the device disables its switching operation for the t{W(HICCUP)} of time period, and then the device tries to restart.
-If its SYNC input signal becomes stable, the main buck regulator continues working as normal; if the SYNC input is still unstable, the devices goes into another disabled state for another twill unstable, the devices goes into another disabled state for another twill unstable, the devices goes into another disabled state for another twill unstable, the devices goes into another disabled state for another twill unstable. hiccup operation.
+At the first time a WDT event happens, the device disables its switching operation for the $t{W(HICCUP)}$ of time period, and then the device tries to restart.
+If its SYNC input signal becomes stable, the main buck regulator continues working as normal; if the SYNC input is still unstable, the devices goes into another disabled state for another $t{W(HICCUP)}$ period to repeat the hiccup operation.